 Auntie Julie was born in Frankfort Germany and was raised in a Foreign Service family, living overseas for much of her growing up.
 She “discovered” hula at the tender age of 16 while attending (public!) high school in the Canal Zone, Panama when her best friend’s mom began teaching.
 After graduating from college she relocated to the Washington DC area and performed with local Polynesian entertainment groups.
 For many years she worked with the Foundation for Pacific Dance to bring kumu hula from Hawaiʻi to the DC area to teach, and she was the Assistant to the OHA DC Bureau Chief from 2004 to 2011.
 She is a member of the Ke Aliʻi Makaʻainana Hawaiian Civic Club, an artist and a published author.

-As the Operations Specialist Intern, Danicole will be helping HNH innovate and polish a variety of operational processes.
+As the Organizational Development Consultant, Danicole will be helping HNH innovate and polish a variety of operational and development processes.
 Danicole is from Waialua, Hawaiʻi on the island of Oʻahu and is a first-generation Filipino-American.
 Danicole graduated from Kalani High School.
 He earned his B.A. in Business Administration/Management at Seattle University and is currently pursuing his Master of Public Administration (MPA) at American University.
-Danicole works as the Administrative and Logistics Coordinator for United We Dream and is the Graduate Assistant to the Dean’s Office of his college.
+Danicole works as the Administrative and Operations Coordinator for United We Dream.
 Before Danicole moved to Washington, D.C., he worked with several faith-based organizations in Hawaiʻi planning events, organizing community outreach events, and implementing development initiatives.
-He also worked as a legislative intern and campaign aid with the Hawaiʻi State Legislature.
 At Seattle University, Danicole served as his school’s luau chairperson for two years, a peer mentor with the Office of Multicultural Affairs, and was a member of the Mexico Mission Trek by Campus Ministry.

 Board of Directors